Gooske28/1010011-1100101-1100011-1110010-1100101-1110100-1110011-1101001-1110100-1100101/README.md

-Martlight is a simple minidatabase. https://gooske28.github.io/MartLight/
+SS is a simple site.
+https://gooske28.github.io/MartLight/